La-Lojban/lojban.pw/data/pages/en/articles/!cmavo.md

       - definition: At the location/site of X, Y (where X is the location and Y is the thing located there).
       - examples:
         - 1:
-          - lojban: Tu'i le zdani, le gerku cu sipna
+          - lojban: le zarci ne tu'i le ralj klaji na smaji
-          - translation: At the site of the house, the dog sleeps.
+          - translation: The shop located at Main street is not quiet.
 - va'o:
   - definitions:
     - 1:
       - type: modal tag
       - source: vanbi
-      - definition: Under the conditions/circumstances of X, Y (where X are the conditions and Y is the thing conditioned).
+      - definition: [bridi] happens under the conditions/circumstances [sumti].
       - examples:
         - 1:
-          - lojban: Va'o le carvi mi na klama le zarci
+          - lojban: .e'o va'o lo nu do ganse lo se srera kei do cikre
-          - translation: Under the condition of rain, I don't go to the store.
+          - translation: If you see a mistake, then please correct it.
-- va'u:
+- se va'u:
   - definitions:
     - 1:
       - type: modal tag
-      - source: xamgu
+      - source: se xamgu
-      - definition: Benefiting X, Y (where X is the beneficiary and Y is the action that benefits them).
+      - definition: [bridi] happens for the benefit of [sumti].
       - examples:
         - 1:
-          - lojban: Va'u mi do klama le zarci
+          - lojban: do .e'o cikre le karce se va'u le lanzu
-          - translation: Benefiting me, you go to the store. / You go to the store for my benefit.
+          - translation: lease, fix the car for the benefit of the family.
 - zau:
   - definitions:
     - 1:
       - type: modal tag
       - source: zanru
-      - definition: Approved by/with the approval of X, Y (where X is the approver and Y is the thing approved).
+      - definition: the event of [bridi] happens with the approval of [sumti].
       - examples:
         - 1:
-          - lojban: Zau la .djan. mi klama le zarci
+          - lojban: zau la .djan. mi klama le zarci
           - translation: With John's approval, I go to the store.
-- zu'e:
+- te zu'e:
   - definitions:
     - 1:
       - type: modal tag
-      - source: zukte
+      - source: te zukte
-      - definition: With the goal/purpose/intention of X, by means of Y, Z (where X is the goal, Y is the means, and Z is the actor/action).
+      - definition: [bridi] happens with the goal/purpose/intention [sumti].
       - examples:
         - 1:
-          - lojban: Zu'e le zdani mi klama le karce
+          - lojban: mi citka tezu'e lo nu mi jmive
-          - translation: With the goal of getting home, I go by car.
+          - translation: I eat so I may live.

 ## NAI